Japanese Knotweed Used in Medicine: Traditional Uses, Resveratrol & Safety

 Japanese knotweed is one of the richest natural sources of resveratrol.

-This antioxidant compound also appears in grapes and red wine.
+Resveratrol is a plant compound also found in grapes and red wine.

-Therefore, many supplements source resveratrol from Japanese knotweed.
+For this reason, many supplements source resveratrol from knotweed.

 -